plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 - in asp.net controller and presenter are the same class?

 page 207

+### What should be returned from a UseCase?

+UseCases define input DTOs (Data transfer objects) and output DTOs which are most convenient for the use case. in his book uncle bob writes that entities should not be passed to use cases or returned from use cases

+"
+We don’t want to cheat and pass Entity objects or database rows.
+We don’t want the data structures to have any kind of dependency that violates the Dependency Rule.
+"

+"
+Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.
+"

 what is then actually the role of the controller and presenter?